pingswept/me30-website/content/logistics/syllabus.md

 2. Build a prototype and PCB of an H-bridge motor controller to make a motor spin both ways.
 3. Build an electromechanical game including microcontroller, moving mechanical element, and user input.
 4. Build a node including both sensor(s) and actuator(s) in an internet-connected, electronic system.
+5. Combine an internet-connected, electronic system with a moving mechanical element.

 ### Quizzes (0%)